Chih-Che-Fang/MyBookStore2/docs/design.md

 ------------ | ------------- | ------------- | -------------
 4.456ms | 4.3929ms | 4.4558ms  | 4.5089ms

-PS: all response time sampled from 1000 requests
+PS: all response time is calculated from 1000 requests

 From the result, we see the same results as **Search** operation, please check the comment in **Search** operation section.
 Also, we observed "Search" request is slightly slower than "Lookup" request but slightly faster than "buy" requests (As buy request cost more round-trip time bewteen remote servers).